ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-3/exercise-3.md

 1. **Access the Analytics Endpoint**:
    - Go to your workspace and find the Lakehouse SQL analytics endpoint.
-   - Click on "More options" (usually represented by three dots or an ellipsis icon) associated with the analytics endpoint.
+   - Click on `More options` (usually represented by three dots or an ellipsis icon) associated with the analytics endpoint.

 2. **Copy the SQL Connection String**:
-   - From the available options, select "Copy SQL connection string".
+   - From the available options, select `Copy SQL connection string`.
    - This action copies the connection string to your clipboard, ensuring you have the necessary information to establish a SQL connection.
      ![Copy Connection String](../media/3/CopyConnectionString.png)